-To develop an appreciation of the role that Brownian motion and martingales can play in pure mathematics.
+The student will have developed an appreciation of the role that Brownian motion and martingales can play in pure mathematics.

 Brownian motion.
 Continuous martingales and Levy's characterisation in terms of Brownian motion.
 Conformal invariance of Brownian motion.
 Brownian motion tangles about two points and a proof of Picard's theorems.
 Harmonic functions on the disk and the solution of the Dirichlet problem.
 Burkholder's Inequalities in Hardy spaces.
 Harmonic and superharmonic functions - via probability.
 [Nevanlinna's Theorems].